The Professional Culture Framework for Nursing Education©

 How we use it

-Before responding to any student incident, faculty ask: Whose interests am I serving right now?
+In every interaction with students, not only during incidents, faculty are asked to pause and examine their own self-orientation: Whose interests am I serving right now?
 Is my ego involved?
 Can this student trust me with honesty?
-This pause is an ethical act, not a procedural one.
+This self-check is an ethical practice, not a procedural step.

 Trust Is Bidirectional